 Confronted with the international financial crisis, Ageas has undergone a complete metamorphosis.
-Its Dutch banking and insurance activities has been sold to the Dutch State, while the other banking activities have been sold to the Belgian State, which in turn sold 75% of Fortis Bank NV/SA to BNP Paribas.
+In 2008 its Dutch banking and insurance activities have been sold to the Dutch State, while the other banking activities have been sold to the Belgian State, which in turn sold 75% of Fortis Bank NV/SA to BNP Paribas.

 The sale of a number of material group companies stated above implied that a default was triggered under the EMTN program, which could not be cured.
 As a result, holders of Ageas Finance N.V. bonds are at all times entitled to demand the early redemption of their bonds in accordance with Conditions 7(a)(vii) and 7(a)(ix) of the Terms and Conditions.
 For all bonds other than structured notes, such redemption takes place at par value plus accrued interest until the date of effective early redemption.
-To enable Ageas Finance N.V. to early redeem the external bondholders, Ageas Finance N.V. has concluded agreements with its borrowers, that lead to the early redemption of the amounts due from borrowers at par.
+Ageas Finance N.V. has a quarterly early redemption request procedure in place to facilitate such redemptions.
+On 31 December 2013 EUR 68 million of the EMTN notes remained outstanding, versus EUR 187 million at year end 2012.